Your money-making expert. Financial journalist, TV and radio personality.

 We’ve advertised many dream jobs on here, but this is one we know millions will scramble for as a side hustle: cat-sitting!
 We actually know quite a few people who do this, and it fits in around their jobs.

-Conversely, you may also need to have someone look after your cat while you’re at work or on holiday, and there are a good few cat guardian clubs out there such as Pawshake, Rover.com and Cat In A Flat.
+According to our recent research, you could earn up to £2,350 a year as a cat carer.
+There are a good few cat guardian clubs out there such as Pawshake, Rover.com and Cat In A Flat.
 You may want to sign up to work for one of those businesses, or just to set yourself up as a cat-sitter.
-According to our recent research, you could earn up to £2350 a year.

 So there are several places to start there with your plans to become a cat-sitter.
 It can fit around your job and lifestyle, and you get to meet lots of wonderful felines!